A Bayesian Additive Regression Tree Model for Learning Conditional Average Treatment Effects in Regression Discontinuity Designs: Simulation studies for CATE estimation in RDDs

 The goal of our simulation study is to understand how various methods perform at estimating CATEs across a variety of DGPs.
 More particularly, we would like to be able to characterize what aspects of a DGP make a causal inference problem hard or easy so that we may identify methods which adapt to variation in the ``intrinsic'' problem difficulty.
 To approach this problem we will take an analysis of variance (ANOVA) perspective \citep{hahn2018regularization, hahn2019atlantic}, tailored to the RDD context.

 Because an RDD only identifies the treatment effect at $x = 0$, the relevant signal to noise ratios vis-a-vis treatment effect estimation are conditional on $x = 0$; accordingly, we will design our DGP so that it is explicitly parametrized in terms of conditional variances at $x = 0$.
-Data will be simulated consistent with the causal diagram in Figure \ref{cdag}: $W$ and $X$ will be generated , followed by $Y$ given $W$ and $X$.
+Data will be simulated by first generating $W$ and $X$, followed by $Y$ given $W$ and $X$.